tvh0021/aweSOM/README.md

 # aweSOM - Accelerated Self-organizing Map (SOM) and Statistically Combined Ensemble (SCE)

 This package combines a JIT-accelerated and parallelized implementation of SOM, integrating parts of [POPSOM](https://github.com/njali2001/popsom) and a GPU-accelerated implementation of SCE using [ensemble learning](https://github.com/mkruuse/segmenting-turbulent-simulations-with-ensemble-learning).
-It is optimized for large datasets, up to $\sim 10^7$ points.
+It is optimized for large datasets, up to $\sim 10^8$ points.

-aweSOM is developed specifically to identify intermittent structures (current sheets) in 3D plasma simulations (link to paper).
+aweSOM is developed specifically to identify intermittent structures (current sheets) in 3D plasma simulations ([Ha et al., 2024](https://arxiv.org/abs/2410.01878)).
 However, it can also be used for a variety of clustering and classification tasks.

 Authors: